wozniak2/MobilityPatterns/README.md

-# Commuting Efficiency and PT Accessibility Deficits in the Poznań Metropolitan Area
+# Beyond Accessibility: Diagnosing Car–Public Transport Competitiveness and Spatial Disparities Using Synthetic Trajectories

 ## About this repository